jdduke/fc/README.md

 -------------

 Please see the file called INSTALL.
-Several samples and tests are included with the source, which together with CMake can be built and run with any compatible compiler (guaranteed on VC10, tested on GCC 4.6).
+Several samples and tests are included with the source, which together with CMake can be built and run with any compatible compiler (developed with VC10, tested on GCC 4.6).

 Licensing
 ---------